jbobthegreat/hubitat_volumio_integration/README.md

 - Volumio API sometimes sends multiple push notifications in quick succession, faster than Hubitat can update the device attributes.
 This produces duplicate log entries, but has no other detrimental effects.
 - As of Volumio 3.616, it's not possible to remove entries from Volumio's push notifications.
 However, a reboot of the Volumio device will clear the notification list.
 This driver includes an option to re-enroll for push notifications daily at a specified time to work around this.
 - Volumio does not send a notification when playlists are created or deleted.
 In order to get a correct list of Playlists to appear in Current States, use the Refresh command.
 - Using a URI to a local Volumio playlist with the Play Track or Set Track commands does not work.
+Use the Set Playlist command instead.
 - When using a Pandora station URI with the Set Track command, the station will begin playing immediately instead of merely adding to the queue.

 ## Installation: